-The purpose of this Manual is to provide methodological and contextual information about the Schwartz Sifaka Life History Database.
+The purpose of this Manual is to provide methodological and contextual information about The Sifaka Database.
 Part 1 of the Manual focuses on the Database itself, and Part II on how data were collected in the field.
 Further contextual information is provided in 5 appendices.
 The overall structure of the Manual is as follows:

-Part I: The Schwartz Database
+Part I: The Sifaka Database

-- 1. The study population

-- 2. Criteria used to record year and date of birth and death, and resolution of data

-- 3. Key to Database Tables
+- 1. The study population - 2.
+Criteria used to record year and date of birth and death, and resolution of data - 3.
+Key to Database Tables - 4.
+Contributors to the Database and census records used as sources

-- 4. Group Location

-- 5. Contributors to the Database and census records used as sources